Dr. Cynthia Johnston Turner

 As an arranger and sound designer, Andrew’s music for high school and collegiate marching band has been performed all across the United States, ranging from small, non-competitive ensembles, up to SC and TX State Finalists as well as NCAA Division I and II Athletic Bands.

-Currently, Andrew and his wife Molly, who is a world-class musician and educator, live in Athens, GA with their two dogs, Chaco and Fritz.
+Currently, Andrew and his wife Molly, a musician and educator, live in Athens, GA with their two dogs, Chaco and Fritz.

 A native of Leesburg, Virginia, Lt.
 Chaplow auditioned and was accepted in the United States Navy music program as a tuba instrumentalist in November 1996 after pursuing a Bachelors of Music Education degree from James Madison University.